ryannhally/CS390GitTutorialResubmission/README.md

 ```
 mkdir FOLDERNAME
 ```
 The all capital letters of FOLDERNAME indicate this is where you enter the name of the folder.
 You would delete and replace it with a name of your choosing.
-When naming files, folders, etc. , please make sure you pick something simple and realted to the project you are currenlty working on.
+When naming files, folders, etc. , please make sure you pick something simple and related to the project you are currently working on.
 For example, you may want to name the folder we create for this tutorial "Git_Tutorial" or "Git_Tutorial_Example".
 That will tell your future self exactly what is in the folder and make it easy for you to find.

 ### Install Git
-If you don't have GIT installed or aren't sure, please follow the instructions below.
+If you don't have Git installed or aren't sure, please follow the instructions below.
 If you already have Git, you may skip to the next section titled "Set up Git".

 First, you will need to open up terminal.
 If you aren't sure whether or not you've installed Git, you can check to see if it is already installed by running the following command, which will tell you whether its installed or not: